tesujimath/letters-to-amy/content/post/gordian-problems/index.md

 Thirdly and finally, let's notice the symmetry in Peter's characterisation: with the Lord one day is as a thousand years, and a thousand years as one day.
 For sure, some things take such a long time, and we struggle to understand why this would be so.
 But for others or even for these at just the right time, in a moment, in a twinkling of the eye, the Lord does his work of great power and quite suddenly everything is different.
 Praise the Lord!

-Leave the Gordian problems to the Lord, Amy, and trust that with infinite patience, gentleness, and kindness, he knows what to do! 🙏
+Leave the Gordian problems to the Lord, Amy, and trust that with infinite patience, gentleness and kindness and great power, he knows just what to do! 🙏